-When working with page variations and audience assignments in an Experience sites, each page variation is associated with a specific audience.
+When working with page variations and audience assignments in a Salesforce Experience Cloud site, each page variation is associated with a specific audience.

-If a logged-in user tries to access a page but does not match any of the audiences assigned to that page’s variations, the user will see the following error message:
+If a logged-in user tries to access a page but does not match any of the audiences assigned to that page's variations, the user sees the following error message:

 “Page not available.
 Maybe the page was deleted, the URL is incorrect, or something else went wrong.
 If you know the page exists but you still can’t get to it, please ask the community administrator for help.”